bioglaze/aether3d/README.md

 ## Visual Studio

   - Unit test project can be found in Engine\Tests\UnitTests.
+You'll need to set it to run in x64 and copy OpenAL32.dll into the build folder.

 ## GCC or Clang